Appointments Bylaws

 During the April and November Appointments Rounds, the committee must provide at least two weeks for students to submit an application.

-Any member of the Association is able to apply for an appointed position unless otherwise specified.
+Any member of the Association is able to apply for an appointed position unless otherwise specified in the position description of the Appointments Blog.

-Before the April and November rounds, the Appointments Committee shall host a workshop outlining the appointments process.
+Before the April and November rounds, at the Vice President’s discretion, the Appointments Committee shall host a workshop outlining the appointments process.

 For applicants applying as a pair, each applicant must submit individual applications, but will interview together.